htwyford/urlbar-search-interventions-experiment/README.md

    Or use a signed copy of the zip file.

-4. Copy the zip file into srcdir/testing/extensions/tests/browser:
+4. Copy the zip file into srcdir/testing/extensions/tests:

-       $ cp web-ext-artifacts/urlbar_search_interventions_experiment-1.0.0.zip srcdir/testing/extensions/tests/browser
+       $ cp web-ext-artifacts/urlbar_search_interventions_experiment-1.0.0.zip srcdir/testing/extensions/tests

-5. Update `EXPECTED_ADDON_SIGNED_STATE` as necessary in
+5. Update `EXPECTED_ADDON_SIGNED_STATE` as necessary in the test files.
-   srcdir/testing/extensions/tests/browser/browser_test.js.
 If your zip file is unsigned, its value should be `AddonManager.SIGNEDSTATE_MISSING`.
    If it's signed, it should be `AddonManager.SIGNEDSTATE_PRIVILEGED`.

 6. `cd` into your srcdir.
 7. Run the test using mach: